pykao/CT2MNI152/README.md

 - You can also use [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php) to covert a series of DICOM scans to a single .nii.gz scan

+- Please cite the following reference paper and this repository if it helps your research.

 ## Dependencies

 Python 2.7